-Credible’s personal loan marketplace currently has eight participating lenders.
+Credible’s personal loan marketplace currently has thirteen participating lenders.
 They offer a personal debt calculator that can help you understand what your eligibility is.

 The upper limits for loan amounts are typically between $35,000 to $50,000 depending on the lender.
 Credible notes on their website some qualified borrowers may qualify for up to $100,000, but we hope you’ll do some extensive research on debt management before taking out anything that large.

 Typical terms are between two and five years.
 Interest rates range between 3.49% APR (with autopay) and go as high as 35.99% APR – much higher than most credit cards – so be sure to have a clear understanding of your terms and conditions before executing a personal loan.

 Some personal loan lenders charge origination fees, but they will be displayed on your Credible dashboard if you receive rates.

 If you’re going to read any fine print, it should be for these loan rates.
 However, if you have a high credit score and strong credit history, Credible offers lenders that can provide competitive personal loans.

 Credible entered the mortgage market in 2018 and is still growing its services.
 Buying a home is one of the most important – and expensive – purchases of your life.
 Getting a mortgage can be daunting (to say the least).

 Refinancing your mortgage can be an effective tool to save money each month and thousands over the lifetime of the loan.
 In each case, you’ll want to research and compare loan options.